roseasromeo/DeathsDoorAPWorld/README.md

         - Hall of Doors - Hookshot Secret Soul Orb: Up-right heavy and roll from above the Lord of Doors poster by the staircase near the Bomb Avarice Chest (Rogue Daggers only)
         - Hall of Doors - Modern Door Scale Model: Same as above (Rogue Daggers only)
         - Castle Lockstone - West Locked Crow: Heavy out of the ledge above the gate then immediately roll back
+- Unrandomized Pools
+    - Remove sets of item-location pairs from being randomized.
+Warning: removing too many pools (especially 100 Souls) will cause generation errors, especially in small multiworlds.
+See the template yaml for more details.

 ## Contributing